moredip/ansible-training/exercises/exercise2/README.md

 Configuring systems with ad-hoc tasks can be annoying -- and ad-hoc tasks don't really keep a good record of how a system ***should*** be configured.

+### Exercise

+In the playbook for this exercise, please ensure that httpd is installed on the target host.

-In this example, we show how to use a simple playbook to setup Apache on 2 hosts.
+Then, in this example, we show how to use a simple playbook to setup Apache on 2 hosts by running the following command.

 	ansible-playbook site.yml